scott113341/redis-keyspace-stats/README.md

   in Redis keys, it's worth noting.
 Values are never fetched or included in any output.
 - The flags/options/organization/etc of the CLI **will** change as more sampling modes and other features are added

+## Installation

+For now, there are no published binaries of this tool.

+1. Make sure you have Rust installed, or get it via [rustup](https://rustup.rs)
+2. Run `cargo install redis-keyspace-stats` to download + compile the binary

 ## Usage examples

 Invoking the CLI with `-h` or `--help` will print documentation: